Nikhilvinayagamurthy/Autonomous-stair-climbing-rover-Design-modification-virtual-testing/README.md

-# 🤖 Autonomous Stair-Climbing Rover — Design Modification & Virtual Testing
+## Autonomous Stair-Climbing Rover — Design Modification & Virtual Testing

-> **Design for Industry 4.0 Lab | TU Clausthal | Summer Term 2024**
+Design for Industry 4.0 Lab | TU Clausthal | Summer Term 2024
-> Master Program: Intelligent Manufacturing
+Master Program: Intelligent Manufacturing
-> Team: Davis Linston Stephen Raj, Nikhil Vinayagamurthy, Raghav Dixit
+Team: Nikhil Vinayagamurthy, Davis Linston Stephen Raj, Raghav Dixit

----

-## 📌 Project Overview
+## Project Overview

-This project focused on the **design modification and virtual evaluation** of an autonomous rover to enable it to climb indoor stairs up to **10 cm in height**.
+This project focused on the **"Design modification and virtual evaluation"** of an autonomous rover to enable it to climb indoor stairs up to **10 cm in height**.
 A base rover model was provided, and the work involved improving its stair-climbing capability through mechanical redesign, sensor integration, and physics-based simulation in **Siemens NX CAD / Mechatronics Concept Designer**.

 ---

-## 🎯 Objectives
+##  Objectives

 - Design and engineer an autonomous rover capable of climbing steps up to **10 cm**
 - Ensure stable, safe, and energy-efficient autonomous navigation